grero/EventOnsetDecoding.jl/README.md

 ```
 To move from shell mode back to package manager mode in he last line, simply press `]` again.

 Now, whenver you `add` stuff in package mananger mode, it will be added to the environment contained in MyCoolAnalysis.
-To run julia directory from this environment, you can start julia like you did previously, but add the option --project=., i.e.
+To run julia directly from this environment, you can start julia like you did previously, but add the option --project=., i.e.

 ```bash
 julia --project=.
 ```
+This assumes you are already in the directory containing your environment.
+Optionally, you can specify path to the environment directory as well (i.e. instead of --project=. use e.g. --project=MyCoolAnalysis in the above cmmand).

 ## Usage

-A basic Jupyter notebook is include in notebooks/basic_tutorial.ipynb.
+A basic Jupyter notebook is included in [notebooks/basic_tutorial.ipynb](notebooks/basic_tutorial.ipynb).
 This works just like a python notebook, except that it runs julia code.
-To enable julia for jupyter notebooks, it simplest way is to install the package IJulia in the global julia environment, like this
+To enable julia for jupyter notebooks, the simplest way is to install the package IJulia in the global julia environment, like this

 ```julia
 (@v1.9) pkg> add IJulia